How to Support DC’s Latino-Owned Businesses This Month

 The Salsa with Silvia Dance Studio

-This is the perfect time to let loose and get in touch with your inner dancer at The Salsa With Silvia Dance Studio, one of the best places in the city to learn the art of salsa and bachata.
+Hispanic Heritage Month is the perfect time to let loose and get in touch with your inner dancer at The Salsa With Silvia Dance Studio, one of the best places in the city to learn the art of Salsa and Bachata.
 The four-week series gives newbies a solid base to build on, and the studio also provides ongoing classes in which to practice your newfound skills.

 Teatro De La Luna